Quratulain786/-R-versus-Python-EDA/README.md

 # EDA using R and Python
 Here EDA  and graphical  display of  data set is provided using R and Python programing.
+Author: Qurat-Ul-Ain Khaliq